In the last few weeks, I have been working on one of my latest images for my autonomous series; ‘This is a memory of a dream I once had”.

 Don’t have the time to read?
 Check out the video below, which shows exactly how the image came alive and ended up!

 Sometimes people ask me, what takes the most time in your visual and what do you focus on.
 For me, photography is a way to capture something I created earlier in my studio, so the creation part is the most time-consuming part of creating.
-Making the costumes, masks, and create the stage design takes mostly two to 4 weeks till it’s completely done and I’m satisfied by the result.
+Making the costumes, masks, and create the set design takes mostly two to 4 weeks till it’s completely done and I’m satisfied by the result.

 For the mask, I made use of wings and feathers from a taxidermy website and shaped them in a way that the form reminded me of an ancient Greek helmet.
 I made this mask about a year ago, but never really found the right shape up until then, and also it was quite the search in which image I wanted to use this mask because it’s too beautiful to not focus on.